 Ohio Child Welfare Training Program

 Children Services has a multifaceted training and development program that supports the mission of the agency and meets employees' identified needs.
 Developmental and training opportunities consist of a combination of programs offered by the Ohio Child Welfare Training Program (OCWTP), agency-sponsored programs/events and training provided by other entities.
 The OCWTP is a comprehensive, competency-based, in-service training system for child welfare staff, managers and foster/adoptive families within Ohio's 88 county public children services agencies, and is the major source of training for staff.
 The OCWTP for the central Ohio area is located at and managed by Franklin County Children Services.
-For general parenting classes, please contact Hands On Central Ohio or see Community Resources for other providers.
+For general parenting classes, please contact Lutheran Social Services or see Community Resources for other providers.

 The agency supports personnel development and academic advancement and retains staff with strong educational credentials through several programs such as tuition reimbursement, fee waiver programs and the College Loan Repayment Policy.
 Currently, there are more than 150 Children Services staff who have advanced degrees.
 The agency promotes excellence in the credentials and training of staff and consistently provides coaching and leadership development opportunities.